Aravindh-Gajaraj/NES-RETAIL-SALES/README.md

 # Technical Information

-# Tool Used: Tableau, Excel
+# Tools Used: Tableau, Excel

 Data Processes: The dataset underwent rigorous cleaning to correct inconsistencies and remove redundancies, which involved standardizing entries and formatting dates and figures for consistency.